-- The case of Engel v South Metropolitan Brewing & Bottling Company ([1892] 1 Ch 442) is authority to the effect that a liquidator becomes entitled to possession of all books and records relating to the "management and business" of the company which are not necessary to support the title of the chargeholder as against a court-appointed receiver.
+- 5.1.
+The case of Engel -v- South Metropolitan Brewing & Bottling Company [1892] 1 Ch 442 is authority under English law to the effect that a liquidator becomes entitled to possession of all books and records relating to the "management and business" of the company which are not necessary to support the title of the chargeholder as against a court-appointed receiver.
 The court held that a court-appointed receiver can be compelled to deliver such documents to the liquidator against the liquidator's undertaking to produce them to the receiver on request.
-While there is no equivalent authority with respect to an administrative receiver, general practice supports the proposition that delivery up of records in return for an undertaking and subsequent production on request should occur (Lightman & Moss, Law of Receivers of Companies, 2nd Edition, paragraph 11-17). - 21.
-An administrative receiver has no statutory authority to destroy preappointment records and in due course these must be returned to the company's directors or, if the company is in liquidation, to its liquidator.
+While there is no equivalent authority with respect to a receiver appointed by the holder of a floating charge, general practice supports the proposition that delivery up of records in return for an undertaking and subsequent production on request should occur (Lightman & Moss, Law of Receivers of Companies, 2nd Edition paragraph 11 17). - 5.2.
+A receiver has no statutory authority to destroy pre-appointment records and in due course these must be returned to the company's directors or, if the company is in liquidation, to its liquidator.

-POST APPOINTMENT RECORDS
+6. POST APPOINTMENT RECORDS

+6.1.
 Statutory Accounting Records

-(i) Relating to the period prior to the appointment of a liquidator
+Relating to the period prior to the appointment of a liquidator

-- 22. The administrative receiver should establish appropriate accounting records as from the date of his appointment.
-The case of Smiths Limited v Middleton ([1979] 3 A11 ER 842) shows that he has a duty to render full and proper records to the company in order that the company (and its directors) may comply with the duties imposed by sections 221, 226, 227 and 241 Companies Act 1985 (preparation and approval of accounts). - 23.
-An administrative receiver is also under obligation to make returns of his receipts and payments pursuant to Rule 3.32 of the Insolvency Rules 1986.
-The statutory requirements and the best practice to be followed in the preparation of insolvency office holders' receipts and payments accounts are summarised in the statement of insolvency practice entitled "Preparation of Insolvency office Holders' Receipts and Payments

-Accounts", to which members are referred for further information.

-- 24. When a liquidator is appointed, the Engel case would seem to apply so that the liquidator becomes entitled to possession of records (see paragraph 20 above). - 25.
-Administrative receivers have no statutory authority to destroy such records and on ceasing to act must hand these over to the company's directors or, if it is in liquidation, to the liquidator.
+- 6.1.1.
+The receiver should establish appropriate accounting records as from the date of his appointment.
+The English case of Smiths Limited -v-Middleton [1979] 3 A11 ER 842 shows that he has a duty to render full and proper records to the company in order that the company (and its directors) may comply with the duties imposed by Sections 221, 226, 227 and 241 Companies Act 1985 (preparation and approval of accounts). - 6.1.2.
+A receiver is also under obligation to make returns of his receipts and payments pursuant to Rule 3.9 of the Insolvency (Scotland) Rules 1986.
+The statutory requirements and the best practice to be followed in the preparation of insolvency practice entitled "Preparation of Insolvency Office Holders' Receipts and Payments Accounts", to which members are referred to further information. - 6.1.3.
+When a liquidator is appointed, the Engel case would seem to apply so that the liquidator becomes entitled to possession of records (see paragraph 5.1. above). - 6.1.4.
+Receivers have no statutory authority to destroy such records and on ceasing to act must hand these over to the company's directors or, if it is in liquidation, to the liquidator.

-(ii) Relating to the period after the appointment of a liquidator
+Relating to the period after the appointment of a liquidator

-- As from the commencement of liquidation, the administrative receiver loses his status as agent of the company (section 44(1)(a) Insolvency Act 1986).
-The administrative receiver's obligation to make returns of receipts and payments and to maintain accounting records (paragraph 23 above) remains in force. - 27.
-Section 41 Insolvency Act 1986 allows any member, creditor, the Registrar of Companies or the liquidator to enforce these duties.
+- 6.1.5.
+The receiver's obligation to make returns of receipts and payments and to maintain accounting records (paragraph 6.1.2. above) remains in force after the appointment of a liquidator. - 6.1.6.
+Section 69 Insolvency Act 1986 allows any member, creditor, the Registrar of Companies or the liquidator to enforce these duties.